 It’s unlikely that statistics relating to penis size are accurate.
-A man only has an erection when he is aroused, which is a transitory state and most usually a private situation.
-It is difficult to imagine how anyone could measure erect penises in sufficient numbers to provide reliable statistics that could be legitimately extended to the whole population.
+A man only has an erection when he is aroused, which is a private situation.
+It is difficult to imagine how anyone could measure erect penises in sufficient numbers to provide reliable statistics that could be extended to the whole population.
 Any research relying on men’s own measurements would be suspect given the challenges of measurement and men’s desire to exaggerate penis size.

 … men come to the sexual experience with only his porno-sex-ed and general socialization – ergo pleasing a woman means: 1) A big penis 2) Lasting a long time during intercourse 3) Making her orgasm. … Instead many women want an emotional connection, intimacy and feeling nurtured.
-(Trina Read 2014)
+(Trina Read)

 Excerpt from Learn About Sexuality (ISBN 978-0956-894748)